0xfps/0xfps/README.md

 🧠 Blockchain engineer, smart contract developer and auditor.

-📝 I find vulnerabilities in smart contracts..
+📝 I find vulnerabilities in smart contracts and I also enjoy audit contests on [Code4rena](https://code4rena.com/).

 👼🏾 Staying up to date with the latest security vulnerabilities and best security practises.
 <br/>